vincenzocaputo/MISP/README.md

 - **Flexible logging** subsystems to help with the auditing of the system as well as the user-base's actions on the system, with various output formats supported as well as a wide range of transport mechanisms for centralised logging needs.
 - **Customisable RBAC**, allowing configurations of MISP to be run both as a permissive in-house tool as well as tightly regulated community instances.
 - **Information signing and validation** for more diverse and sensitive information sharing communities.
-- **Batteries included**: A long list of tooling for backups, integration with identity providers and authentication systems, information leakage prevention safety nets as well as system monitoring tools.
+- **Batteries included**: A long list of tooling for backups, integration with identity providers and authentication systems, information leakage prevention safety nets (such as [MISP-Guard](https://github.com/MISP/misp-guard)) as well as system monitoring tools.
+- **Open-source commitment**: MISP and its copyright is fully owned by an interlocked license among all contributors, ensuring that no single organisation or company can ever change the license or model of MISP.
+Users of MISP can rely on the tool never turning into a closed source / proprietary / semi-open multi-tier model tool.

 ## Main advantages